 Misalignment is often used to denote a joint dysfunction by chiropractors or therapists.
 Misalignment of a joint means that the particular joint is out of place of its normal structural position among the spinal vertebrae.

-Joint dysfunction, on the other hand, indicates that the functional movement of the vertebrae at the spinal joints is not occurring properly.
+Joint dysfunction, on the other hand, indicates that the functional movement of the vertebral bodies at the spinal joints is not occurring properly.

 Signs, Symptoms and Diagnosis